-- Preheat oven to 325F.
-Line muffin tins with 24 cupcake liners.
+- Preheat the oven to 325°F. Line muffin tins with 12 cupcake liners.

-- Add 1 tablespoon of the graham cracker crumb mixture into each cupcake liner.
+- Make the graham cracker crust.
+In a medium bowl, mix together the graham cracker crumbs and sugar.
+Add the melted butter and stir until well combined.
+Add 1 tablespoon of the graham cracker crumb mixture into each cupcake liner.
 Use the back of a spoon to press the crumbs into a flat layer.

-- Fill the cupcake liners three-quarters full with batter.
+- Bake the cupcakes.
+Fill the cupcake liners three-quarters full with batter.
 Bake for 16-20 minutes, until a tester comes out clean.
 Cool in the pan for 5 minutes and then remove to a rack to cool completely.

-- Place the egg whites, sugar, cream of tartar, and salt in a clean glass bowl and whisk by hand to combine.
+- Make the frosting.
+While the cupcakes cool, fill a medium saucepan with 1 inch of water and bring to a simmer over medium heat.
+Add the egg whites, sugar, cream of tartar, and salt to a clean glass bowl and whisk by hand to combine.
 Rest the bowl over the saucepan, ensuring that the bottom of the bowl does not touch the simmering water.
-Heat, whisking constantly, until the sugar has dissolved and the mixture reaches 120F (hot to the touch), about 6 minutes.
+Heat, whisking constantly, until the sugar has dissolved and the mixture reaches 160°F (hot to the touch), about 6 minutes.

-- Pipe the frosting in tall peaks onto the completely cooled cupcakes.
-Toast the marshmallow icing using a kitchen blowtorch, or if you’re feeling adventurous and have an oven that doesn’t routinely catch fire, toast them under the broiler of your oven.
-If you want to take the safe, easy way out, decorate the cupcakes with a square of chocolate or a sprinkle of graham cracker crumbs.
+- Decorate the cupcakes.
+Pipe the frosting in tall peaks onto the completely cooled cupcakes.
+Toast the marshmallow icing using a kitchen torch or carefully toast under the broiler of your oven, checking frequently.
+Decorate the toasted meringue with additional graham cracker pieces or chocolate squares, if desired.